Workflow Evansville

 Contact Us

 EWSU is committed to performing water quality tests accurately and reporting results to our customers.
-To request to have your water tested for free complete and submit the Water Quality Sampling Request form or call our Customer Service office at 812-436-7846.
+To request to have your water tested for free complete and submit the Contact Us form or call our Customer Service office at 812-436-7846.